owlstead/RNG-BC/README.md

 Excerpt
 ---

 This document provides a specification and analysis of a random number generator called RNG-BC which uses a scheme called the Optimized Simple Discard Method.
 RNG-BC is an acronym for Random Number Generator using Binary Compare.
 We will also introduce a derived random number generator RNG-BC-$z$.
-These generators can be used for generating random numbers in in a range $[0..N)$.
+These generators can be used for generating random numbers in in a range $[0, N)$.
 These random number generators will use a scheme we will call the Optimized Simple Discard Method, after the Simple Discard Method standardized in NIST SP 800-90A Rev 1 [1].

 First we prove by reduction to the Simple Discard Method that the implementation is not biased.
 Secondly we show that the Optimized method is highly efficient with regards to usage of the underlying RBG.
 We also show that a minimum of calculations is required to implement the algorithm.